Contributors Dropdown icon

 Translation and data mapping

-With this specific data transformation, you are simply matching fields from one database to another.
-One database may use abbreviated country code like USA, MEX, and GRE while another may spell out country names.
-The data mapping process ensures that those fields match.
+With this specific data transformation, you are simply matching fields from one database to another – converting and aligning data fields between different databases.
+For instance, if one database uses abbreviated country codes like USA, MEX, and GRE, while another spells out country names, the data mapping process ensures that these fields are matched accordingly.
+This data mapping (read more about data mapping here) ensures seamless communication and consistency between databases, allowing for accurate data transfer and analysis.

 Splitting